-Tails is a live operating system that can be used from USB, SD card or DVD disc having size more than 4 GB.
-Tails provides better anonymity and security than any other distro or vpn service and that is the reason why Edward Snowden chooses tails for leaking NSA documents.
+Tails is a live operating system that can be used from Live USB, SD card or DVD disc having size more than 4 GB.
+Tails is the best Linux distro for anonymity and security or even better than VPN service and that is the reason why Edward Snowden chose tails for leaking NSA documents.

 1. Tor browser upgraded to 6.0.3 and it is based on Firefox 45.3

 Tails Pre-installed Tools

 Tails uses Gnome 3 in classic mode as a window manager and ships with many pre-installed tools -

 Tor includes Torbutton, NoScript, HTTPS everywhere and Adblock Plus.

 2. I2p Network

 3. Network Manager